 - The purer the salt the better the life and performance of the electrolytic cell.
 Use a salt that is at least 99.8% pure NaCl.
 The preferred salt is an evaporated, granulated, food quality, non-iodized salt.
-Consult your salt supplier. - Avoid using salt with anti-caking agents (sodium ferrocyanide, also known as YPS or yellow prussiate of soda) that could cause some discoloration of fittings and surface finishes in pool. - Water conditioning salt pellets are compressed forms of evaporated salt and may be used but will take longer to dissolve. - Do Not use calcium chloride as a source of salt.
-(Use sodium chloride only). - Do Not use Rock salt (insoluble impurities mixed with the rock salt can shorten the life of the unit).
+Consult your salt supplier. - Avoid using salt with anti-caking agents (sodium ferrocyanide, also known as YPS or yellow prussiate of soda) that could cause some discoloration of f ttings and surface f nishes in pool. - Water conditioning salt pellets are compressed forms of evaporated salt and may be used but will take longer to dissolve. - Do Not use calcium chloride as a source of salt.
+(Use sodium chloride only). - Do Not use Rock salt (insoluble impurities mixed with the rock salt can shorten the life of the unit). - Do Not use this device with bromide products.